Published on July 30th, 2013 | by Ruben Luyten0

 - Valdespino Manzanilla Deliciosa En Rama

-A special mention is needed for Equipo Navazos and Alexander Jules, two independent bottlers which release all of their sherries in the en rama style.
+A special mention is needed for independent bottlers like Equipo Navazos and Alexander Jules.
+They release all of their sherries in the en rama style.

 Even though the number of en rama sherries is still very small compared to global production figures, there’s also a welcome evolution for standard sherries (and other types of sherry than just Manzanilla and Fino) to lower the overall degree of filtration and clarification, saving more of the original characteristics of the wine.